 One of the most asked questions when you consider applying for college is how much does it cost?
-We have the breakdown of everything that makes up your bill for attending UT.

 Finding out whether you qualify as an in-state student or an out-of-state student helps determine how much it costs for you to attend UT.